meshhq/MeshWeb/README.md

 # Todo

 ## Users
 -  As a user, I need a `User View` which allows me to see a table of my Mesh users.
 -   As a user, I need a `User Detail View` which allows me to see all of the data on an individual user.
   - User resource data.
   - List memberships
   - Integrations in which the user resides

+## Users Action Bar
+- As a user, I need a `New` button which allows me to create a new record.
+- As a user, I need a `Merge` button which allows me to merge multiple records.
+- As a user, I need a `Delete` button which allows me to delete records.
+- As a user, I need a `Publish` button which allows me to publish records to my integrations.
+- As a user, I need an `Add To` button which allows me to add Users to Lists or Organizations.

 ## Organizations
 - As a user, I need an `Organization View` which allows me to see a table of my Mesh organizations.